Dropio12/Multi-Timeframe-ALMA-Distance-Change-Table/README.md

 This Pine Script™ code is subject to the terms of the Mozilla Public License 2.0.
 See [Mozilla Public License 2.0](https://mozilla.org/MPL/2.0/) for more details.

 ---

-Feel free to adjust or expand any sections to better fit your project's specifics or add any additional information!